-Statement Description Tags trusted-keys Deprecated, use trust-anchors. deprecated try-tcp-refresh Specifies that BIND 9 should attempt to refresh a zone using TCP if UDP queries fail. transfer type Specifies the kind of zone in a given configuration. zone type delegation-only Enforces the delegation-only status of infrastructure zones (COM, NET, ORG, etc.). deprecated type forward Contains forwarding statements that apply to queries within a given domain. zone type hint Contains the initial set of root name servers to be used at BIND 9 startup. zone type mirror Contains a DNSSEC-validated duplicate of the main data for a zone. zone type primary Contains the main copy of the data for a zone. zone type redirect Contains information to answer queries when normal resolution would return NXDOMAIN. zone type secondary Contains a duplicate of the data for a zone that has been transferred from a primary server. zone type static-stub Contains a duplicate of the NS records of a primary zone, but statically configured rather than transferred from a primary server. zone
+Statement Description Tags transfers-per-ns Limits the number of concurrent in- bound zone transfers from a remote server. transfer trust-anchor-telemetry Instructs named to send specially formed queries once per day to domains for which trust anchors have been configured. dnssec trust-anchors Defines DNSSEC trust anchors. dnssec trusted-keys deprecated try-tcp-refresh Specifies that BIND 9 should attempt to refresh a zone using TCP if UDP queries fail. transfer type Specifies the kind of zone in a given configuration. zone type forward Contains forwarding statements that apply to queries within a given domain. zone type hint Contains the initial set of root name servers to be used at BIND 9 startup. zone type mirror Contains a DNSSEC-validated duplicate of the main data for a zone. zone type primary Contains the main copy of the data for a zone. zone type redirect Contains information to answer queries when normal resolution would return NXDOMAIN. continues on next nage

-Statement Description Tags type stub Contains a duplicate of the NS records of a primary zone. zone udp-receive-buffer Sets the operating system's receive buffer size for UDP sockets. server udp-send-buffer Sets the operating system's send buffer size for UDP sockets. server unix Specifies a Unix domain socket as a control channel. server update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a secure zone. dnssec, zone update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc. transfer update-quota Specifies the maximum number of concurrent DNS UPDATE messages that can be processed by the server. server use-alt-transfer-source Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used. deprecated use-v4-udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. deprecated use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. deprecated
+Statement Description Tags type secondary Contains a duplicate of the data for a zone that has been transferred from a primary server. zone type static-stub Contains a duplicate of the NS records of a primary zone, but statically configured rather than transferred from a primary server. zone type stub Contains a duplicate of the NS records of a primary zone. zone udp-receive-buffer Sets the operating system's receive buffer size for UDP sockets. server udp-send-buffer Sets the operating system's send buffer size for UDP sockets. server unix Specifies a Unix domain socket as a control channel. server update-check-ksk obsolete update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc. transfer update-quota Specifies the maximum number of concurrent DNS UPDATE messages that can be processed by the server. server use-v4-udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. deprecated use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. deprecated